otrv4/otrv4/otrv4.md

 **Bob:**

 1. Receives the Non-Interactive-Auth message from Alice:
+   * Retrieves his corresponding Prekey message from local storage, by using the 'Prekey Indentifier' attached to the Non-Interactive-Auth message.
+From this Prekey message:
+     * Sets `Y` and `y` as `our_ecdh`: the ephemeral ECDH keys.
+     * Sets `B` as  and `b` as `our_dh`: the ephemeral 3072-bit DH keys.
    * Validates Alice's User Profile and extracts `H_a` from it.
    * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
 If the versions are incompatible, Bob